 I was impressed by the writing in this profile.
 I thought Goldscheider did a really good job both telling the story of my mom’s life (which is fascinating in itself) and making her scientific theories accessible to readers not necessarily interested in science.

-I also liked his use of detail (he mentioned, for instance, that her small back yard abuts Emily Dickinson’s property.
-Even though I don’t consider her yard particularly small, the use of a specific adjective to describe it shows that Goldscheider has actually been there and seen it) and the colorful quotes he chose to include.
+I also liked his use of detail.
+He mentioned, for instance, that her small back yard abuts Emily Dickinson’s property.
+Though I don’t consider her yard particularly small, the use of a specific adjective to describe it shows that Goldscheider has actually been there and seen it.
+I also liked the colorful quotes he chose to include.
 My mom is very, uh, colorful.

-In addition to quoting her, he quotes several times from her various books–which also shows that he is a writer who has done his homework, reading up on her theories as well as asking her about them.
+In addition to quoting Lynn Margulis, he quotes several times from her various books–which also shows that Goldscheider is a writer who has done his homework, reading up on Lynn Margulis’s theories as well as asking her about them.